zzyzek/sandbox/ulhp/hc-umans-companion.md

 In the case $\ell(C,S) = 1$, we're moving "away" from the egress to the outer boundary.
-We can't get to an egress on the other end, purely moving with type `II` boundary cells, as we'd end up at an egress mouth that must have a dependecy graph direction in the opposite direction as the dependency graph direction implied by the boundary of $C$ (contradiction) (Lemma 7).
+We can't get to an egress on the other end, purely moving with type `II` boundary cells, as we'd end up at an egress mouth that must have a dependency graph direction in the opposite direction as the dependency graph direction implied by the boundary of $C$ (contradiction) (Lemma 7).

 In the case of $\ell(C,S) = -1$, the cycle $C$ must exist in a cycle of $C'$ with $\ell(C',S) = 1$.